weizeming/MILE/README.md

 # MILE: A Mutation Testing Framework of In-Context Learning Systems
-w/ Zeming Wei, Yihao Zhang, and Meng Sun.
+[Zeming Wei](https://weizeming.github.io), Yihao Zhang, and Meng Sun.

 The paper is under review.
-Unpublished version: https://github.com/weizeming/MILE/blob/main/MILE.pdf
+Preprint: https://arxiv.org/abs/2409.04831

-## Quick start
+## Usage
 1. Download `SST2, AGnews, mrpc, QNLI, RTE, WMT` datasets and move them into the folder `./data`.
 You can directly copy the `data` folder from [BatchICL](https://github.com/Cardinalere/Batch-ICL).

 2. Edit the paths to your LLMs in `paths.py`.